tgagor/hugo-shortcode-kofi/README.md

     cd your-site-location

     git submodule add --depth=1 https://github.com/tgagor/hugo-shortcode-kofi.git themes/hugo-shortcode-kofi

-    # initialize any uninitialized submodules in the repository
+    ```

-    # and then recursively update all submodules
+    You might need to initialize any uninitialized submodules in the repository and then recursively update all submodules to their latest versions to make it fully available:

-    # to their latest versions
+    ```bash
     git submodule update --init --recursive
     ```
 - or by just cloning